bscotch/olympus/src/datafiles/Olympus/Olympus_README.md

 Full API References is shown in the [olympus_external_api script resource](../../scripts/olympus_external_api/olympus_external_api.gml)

-All the examples can be selected in the [demo room creation code](../../rooms/demo_olympus_rm/RoomCreationCode.gml) and run in the IDE with the `demo` config.
-You can only run one demo at a time as Olympus does not support concurrent suite running.
+All the examples can be selected in the [demo room creation code](../../rooms/demo_olympus_rm/RoomCreationCode.gml) and run in the IDE with the `default` config.

 ## Async Handler Function Name